-To make health care reasonably profitable for private payers and more affordable for patients, those who manage health care must focus on reducing cost, which is far easier than increasing the health benefit or medical loss ratio.
-See: "How the U.S. Health-Care System Wastes $750 Billion Annually," by Brian Fung, pub.
-Atlantic Mobile, 9/7/12
+To make health care reasonably profitable for private payers and more affordable for patients, those who are responsible for managing the care must concentrate on reducing cost (which, by the way, is far easier than increasing the health benefit or favorably affecting the medical loss ratio).